daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2023-09-09-generative-matchmaking.md

 Once the dating profile was generated we instructed to `"Summarize the user's dating profile.
 Include all fields other than partner_preferences.
-Output a concise paragraph."` and finally instructed to
+Output a concise paragraph."` and finally to
 `"Summarize the user's dating partner_preferences.
 Include partner_preferences fields only and nothing else.
-Output a concise paragraph."` We did not include the user's name in the summarization instructions to maintain generality across users.
+Output a concise paragraph."` We did not include the user's name in the summarization instruction context to maintain generality across users.
-An example synthetic dating profile follows (output [profiles] directory).
+An example synthetic dating profile follows.

 ```json
 {